ofriwi/PuzzleSolver/README.md

     Represents a single puzzle piece.
     Functions include: distance calculation

-DistanceMatrix
-    Receives a list of pieces and constructs a distance table

-Organize
+DistanceAnalysis
+    Basic functions for distance calculation

+PictureAnalysis
-    Receives a distance matrix and a corresponding list of pieces.
+    Receives an image, creates a suitable matrix and creates a list of pieces.
-    Organizes them using the Hungarian method.

 Main
     1) Read picture and transform it into a matrix